eseidel/space_traders/packages/gen/README.md

 * Handle non-required properties (read the required array).
 * Handle min/max in newtype types.
 * Wire up Authentication and sending of bearer header.
+* Add casting from dynamic to Map<String, dynamic> in fromJson in quirks mode.

 ## Advantages over Open API Generator 7.0.0
 * Dart 3.0+ only (sound null safety)